doublej472/swrc-docker/README.md

 # Star Wars Republic Commando Docker Server

+## About

+Getting a Repcom server running by hand is painful.
+Getting it running on Linux is more painful This repo hopes to reduce that pain to the bare minimum by making many assumptions and being opinionated.

+When using this to run Repcom servers you get:

+* Admin patch including ready check
+* Removed n00b guns and force all players spawn with blaster
+* Removed CD key check
+* Use community supported GameSpy server browser (using openSpy)
+* Tuned `System.ini`:
+  * 35 tickrate
+  * Default gamemode changed to CTF with custom settings
+  * Include custom maps dir at `/maps`, so you can keep custom maps separate from normal maps

 ## Building

 Copy over your repcom game folder into a folder named `repcom` on the same level